Have you tried FatHead Dough? Here's what you need to know about this useful low carb, keto, gluten free, and high fat recipe – with video tutorial!

-The dough being too sticky is one of the most common problems that I've heard with this recipe – but luckily it's easy to fix!
+The dough being too sticky is one of the most common problems that I've heard with this recipe – but luckily it's easy to fix with a little extra almond flour!
 The reason for this variation is usually due to the moisture in the different brands of mozzarella – and whether it is pre-shredded.

 As you can see, it's definitely a useful recipe to know!

 Yes you can!
 Once you have made the dough, wrap it in plastic wrap (cling film) and freeze it.
 Let it defrost completely before using and there shouldn't be any changes in taste or texture.
 Depending on the final use, you can freeze it after it's been cooked.
 This is particularly useful for pizza bases – just load up the frozen fathead pizza crust with your required toppings and bake in the oven.
 If you're looking at finished recipes like low carb sausage rolls or fathead bread rolls then they freeze really well once cooked and cooled.
 Just warm up again in the microwave!

 - 1 egg, beaten

 - Place the mozzarella and cream cheese in a medium size microwaveable bowl.